pdp10/notes/vim.md

 help you avoid exiting the editor without having saved what you're working on.

 ```
-:help [keyword] - Performs a search of help documentation for whatever keyword
+:h [keyword]    - Performs a search of help documentation for whatever keyword
 you enter
 :e [file]       - Opens a file, where [file] is the name of the file you want
                   opened